 To help you find the perfect low-THC, high-CBD strains, we've put together a quick one-stop guide for anything and everything youll need to know before picking out a top-notch high-CBD strain from your local dispensary.
 This piece will be your one-stop shop for anything and everything youll need to know regarding low-THC and high-CBD strains.
 Whether thats a comprehensive breakdown of the difference between THC and CBD, the benefits of low-THC cannabis, and, of course, a few suggestions for your next trip to the dispensary, weve got your back here!

 Tetrahydrocannabinol and cannabidiol - or THC and CBD as they are more commonly known - are the two most significant active chemical compounds found in the cannabis plant.

-For decades, cannabis users and researchers focused mainly on THC, which is responsible for the high or intoxication associated with smoking weed.
-In the late 2000s and early 2010s, cannabis users across the globe quickly gradually discovered CBD, a non-psychoactive compound that aids pain relief, relaxation, and more.
-Both THC and CBD are often found in flower, as well as extracted products like edibles, topicals, tinctures, and concentrates.
+For decades, cannabis users and researchers focused mainly on THC, responsible for the high or intoxication associated with smoking weed.
+In the late 2000s and early 2010s, however, cannabis users quickly gradually discovered CBD, a non-psychoactive compound that aids pain relief, relaxation, and more.
+Both THC and CBD are often found in your average cannabis flower and extracted products like edibles, topicals, tinctures, and concentrates.